Skip to main content

 Taxidermist AJ Harris of Enfield advertisement

 In this advertisement of 1891 in the Middlesex Gazette Mr Harris states that he has supplied specimens for the famous expos of the day, “including Paris, Birmingham and Yorkshire” where some of his specimens were purchased by Royalty.
+Since his employer was a prominent naturalist, I’ve no doubt this refers to his time with E.F.
+Spicer as an apprentice.

 A live fox compared to Fox by AJ Harris of Enfield dated 1890